smourier/AppSettingsStudio/README.md

 <img width="669" height="327" alt="Editable Settings" src="https://github.com/user-attachments/assets/61889a41-4619-4b50-a020-67c7c788a2d0" />

-Note: since the editor is based on Monaco, you can use standard Monaco shortcuts, so for example ALT+SHIFT+F reformats the JSON).
+Note: since the editor is based on Monaco, you can use standard Monaco shortcuts, so for example ALT+SHIFT+F reformats the JSON, you can use the mouse wheel for zooming in & out, etc.

 Now, when you restart the .NET application, it will use the new settings.
-If the application supports it, changes can be reflected dynamically (see next chapter).
+If the application supports it, changes can also be reflected dynamically in real-time (see next chapter).

-You can configure more than one settings per application, but only one is considered as *active*: the one that has the icon with a small green "O" overlay:
+You can configure more than one settings per instance of an application, but only one is considered as *active*: the one that has the icon with a small green "O" overlay:

 <img width="257" height="232" alt="Active Settings" src="https://github.com/user-attachments/assets/33338fe2-f094-4785-98f0-6c4d5c2f1266" />